Blosc/bloscpack/README.md

 * fix the typesize default argument, possibly make it platform dependent
 * since we now have potentially small chunks, the progressbar becomes relevant again
+* set the default chunk-size to 1MB
+* make the chunk-size benchmark go from 0.1MB to 64M or something like that

 ## ∴ Changelog